 Analysing Andromeda 2020 requires the usual 2 – 3 pages.
 What I reported might be agreed upon or not, as always, but as I mentioned at the beginning there’s a higher layer here: Andromeda 2020 have a comprehensive personality going beyond their timbre, their tonality, and all that technical jargon.

-At the current status of my experience, I would report Andromeda 2020 as a greatly clean, skillfully musical, detailed and smooth acoustic performer.
+At the current status of my experience, I would report Andromeda 2020 as greatly clean, skillfully musical, detailed and smooth acoustic performers.
 Their solid identity evidently stands-out from the mere, arid list of their elementary parts – that’s my point – and reaches the user before, and with more authority than each and all of those.